cuzzo/wow-llm/v3-ngrams-optimized/README.md

 This is an acceptable trade-off at this time, as training on several Gigabytes of text -- even on a fast comptuer -- could take days.

+## Other additions

+Tests have been added in `test.rb`.

+As the code is growing in complexity, it will be helpful having tests moving forward.